Yoshio Kimura (politician)

 Yoshio Kimura (木村義雄, Kimura Yoshio) is a Japanese politician of the Liberal Democratic Party and a member of the House of Councillors in the Diet (national legislature).

 A native of Sanuki, Kagawa and graduate of Chuo University, Kimura worked at Sumitomo Bank from 1972 to 1975.
 After serving in the Kagawa Prefectural Assembly for one term, he was elected to the House of Representatives for the first time in 1986.
 He was a Senior Vice-Minister of Health, Labor and Welfare.
 Kimura also served in the House of Representatives between 1986 and 2009 as a member of the Kagawa old 1st district and Kagawa 2nd district.

-Affiliated to the openly revisionist lobby Nippon Kaigi, Kimura has received support from the cult Mahikari.
+Kimura ran in the national PR block in the 2022 House of Councillors election, but was defeated.
+In February 2026, he entered the House of Councillors as the next candidate on the LDP list, after Shigeharu Aoyama resigned to contest the 2026 general election.